hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05d-HTMLForms.md

 __The list attribute of the input element must match the id attribute of the datalist element.__

-__If you use the min, max, or step attributes with a list attribute, it may filter the restricted list even more.__ Check [this example on JSBin](https://jsbin.com/gucuxon/1/edit?html,output) (tested with Google Chrome), that has a restricted list of three elements, one of which is filtered because it is not in in the min/max range.
+__If you use the min, max, or step attributes with a list attribute, it may filter the restricted list even more.__ Check [this example on JSBin](https://jsbin.com/gucuxon/1/edit?html,output) (tested with Google Chrome), that has a restricted list of three elements, one of which is filtered because it is not in in the min/max range. ([Local Example - Filtered](src/5.4.3-example4.html))

 #### Responding to date changes, trying date/time and other variants

 __Listening to the input event__

 Here is [an interactive example at JSBin](https://jsbin.com/ganipuv/edit?html,output) where you can change the type of date/time chooser.
-It also shows how to listen to the input event when a date/time is chosen. ([Local Example - Input Event](src/5.4.3-example4.html))
+It also shows how to listen to the input event when a date/time is chosen. ([Local Example - Input Event](src/5.4.3-example5.html))

 Source code: